yangaound2017/logutil/README.md

 	execute SQL REPLACE INTO Statement if mode equal to 'replace'.<br />
 	execute SQL INSERT ...
 ON DUPLICATE KEY UPDATE` Statement if mode equal to 'update'(only mysql).<br />
  	execute SQL TRUNCATE TABLE Statement and then execute SQL INSERT INTO Statement if mode equal to 'truncate'.<br />
+	create a table and insert data into it if `mode` equal to 'create'.
 :param duplicate_key: it must be present if the argument mode is 'update', otherwise it will be ignored.<br />
 :param with_header: specify True(default) if the argument table with header, otherwise specify False.<br />
 :param slice_size: the table will be sliced to many subtable with slice_size, 1 transaction for 1 subtable.<br />